KP-100/cryptography-ciphers/README.md

 ## Overview
 - This repository contains implementations of classical cryptography ciphers in **C**.
-All ciphers in this repository are a basic implementation focused on learning rather than perfect production grade ciphers.
+All ciphers in this repository are a basic implementation focused for learning rather than perfect production-grade ciphers.
 Upgrades to implemented ciphers will take place when I develop more skills in C. Advanced version of them will arrive in near future.
 - I am also open to any feedback / improvements / and new ideas!